 If you are teaching a course that requires students obtain departmental approval in order to register, please review the policy in order to follow the proper procedures.

 Policies and procedures relating to appeals of academic penalties shall be governed by due process under 6.3 at http://undergraduateacademicaffairs.wvu.edu/university-policies/grade-appeals

 The refund schedule, determined by the Higher Education Policy Commission, is available on the WVU Student Accounts website.

-WVU Extended Learning Registration Procedure
+WVU Online and Extended Campus Registration Procedure